feliciofilipe/university/README.md

 - ##### 1st semester

   - (18/20) [Software Labs I](/1st/LI1/):
-    This project consists in a remake of the game Tanks.
+    This project consists in a remake of the game `Tank Battalion`.
 It has been developed in the Haskell programming language.
     - #### :trophy: Won the Best UI/UX award through public vote, inducted in to the class [Hall of Fame][hof] (2018/2019).